 The metatarsals are the long bones in the foot which connect the tarsal bones in the ankle to the phalanges bones of the toes.

 - An acute fracture is caused by a direct impact or trauma such as being trodden on in football by a player wearing football boots with studs.

-It is also more common in those who overpronate with the first metatarsal in a dorsiflexed (foot pointing upwards) position, as this places greater loads on the 2nd metatarsal.
+It is also more common in those feet roll in too much or flatten (overpronate).
+This is because the first metatarsal bone is in a dorsiflexed (foot pointing upwards) position.
+As a result, this places a greater load on the 2nd metatarsal.
 Stress fractures in the other metatarsals are less common, although they do occur.

 Metatarsal stress fracture treatment

 - Rest from weight-bearing activities as much as possible.
 Continuing with normal training, especially weight-bearing activities will not allow the bone to begin to heal.

 - Ideally, an X-ray should be taken at the beginning of the rest period.